Cecilia Lipovsek

 By age 24, I was running the training department at an Argentine company servicing the remote interpreting market in the United States.
 Having experienced my ‘otherness’ first-hand helped me expand my role by adding intercultural awareness to my team’s skillset.
 During the seven years I worked for this company (yup, seven again), I trained over 200 colleagues while also studying translation full time.
 I learned about Latin America at the office and to translate for world peace at school.
 I was very lucky to have had a front row seat to such vast cultures and their myriads of accents, regionalisms, idiosyncrasies, and worldviews; and to do it all in two languages.

-After getting my postgraduate diploma in Conference Interpreting, I felt I wanted something else so, encouraged by family and friends, I took a deep breath and jumped.
+After getting my postgraduate diploma in Conference Interpreting, I felt I wanted something else so, encouraged by friends and family, I took a deep breath and jumped.
 I sold everything I owned (except for a few personal treasures I adore), packed one suitcase, and moved to London.

 There I was again, an outsider setting up residence – and shop – across the world.
-Then as life often has it, at the turn of yet another seven-year cycle, one morning I found myself interpreting for a Mexican diplomatic delegation visiting the UK and, just like that, Multilateral was born.
+Then as life often has it, and at the turn of yet another seven-year cycle, one morning I found myself interpreting for a Mexican delegation visiting the UK.
+Just like that, Multilateral was born.

 Everything in my life had prepared me for it: my education, my professional background, my personal experiences - even my Sunday walks playing tourist around London!